zfei/BtcChinaBot/README.md

 License
 ---

-The use of this program is subject to MIT LICENSE, please read LICENSE in the project folder if you do not know about it.
+The use of this program is subject to MIT LICENSE, please refer to LICENSE for additional information.

 ---